 FALs and their delegation participated in over 64 virtual and in-person meetings in 2023, along with 338 meetings during APTA Capitol Hill Day.
 They have helped advance APTA’s public policy agenda in the 118th Congress including introduction of APTA legislation aimed at addressing Medicare payment, PT workforce, administrative burden, promoting the economic value of physical therapy, and more.
 Thanks to the work of FALs, we are getting results.

-For more than 20 years, APTA has relied on network of contacts at the Chapter level to enhance APTA’s federal public policy agenda.
-Essential to this effort is each Component’s Federal Affairs Liaison (FAL).
+For more than 20 years, APTA has relied on network of contacts at the Component level to enhance APTA’s federal public policy agenda.
+Essential to this effort is each Chapter’s Federal Affairs Liaison.